tommaso1311/VAE/README.md

 # VAE - Creation Of A Variational Auto Encoder For Image Compression And Generation

 This is the final exam project I wrote for the course in Image Analysis for Applied Physics.
 It consists in the creation of a Variational Auto Encoder which compress images in a features vector thanks to a convolutional neural network (encoder).
 The image can then be reconstructed thanks to another neural network (decoder).
-Both parts are trained together, so the VAE is an "adversarial model".

 ## The Project

-The project is divided into 5 main files:
+The project is written in Python and TensorFlow and is divided into 5 main files:

 * header.py: it contains all the imports and definitions of some parameters, the dataset class and encoder and decoder functions;